More properly called a client, an application is any program external to Ceph that uses a Ceph Cluster to store and replicate data.

 - Object Storage Device

-Probably Ceph Object Storage Daemon, but not necessarily.
-Sometimes (especially in older correspondence, and especially in documentation that is not specifically written for Ceph), “OSD” means “Object Storage Device”, which refers to a physical or logical storage unit (for example: LUN).
+Probably Ceph OSD, but not necessarily.
+Sometimes (especially in older correspondence, and especially in documentation that is not written specifically for Ceph), “OSD” means “Object Storage Device”, which refers to a physical or logical storage unit (for example: LUN).
 The Ceph community has always used the term “OSD” to refer to Ceph OSD Daemon despite an industry push in the mid-2010s to insist that “OSD” should refer to “Object Storage Device”, so it is important to know which meaning is intended.

 - OSD fsid

-This is a unique identifier used to further improve the uniqueness of an OSD and it is found in the OSD path in a file called
+This is a unique identifier used to identify an OSD.
+It is found in the OSD path in a file called

 - OSD id

 The integer that defines an OSD.
-It is generated by the monitors as part of the creation of a new OSD.
+It is generated by the monitors during the creation of each OSD.

 - OSD uuid

-Just like the OSD fsid, this is the OSD unique identifier and is used interchangeably with
+This is the unique identifier of an OSD.
+This term is used interchangeably with

 A pool is a logical partition used to store objects.